nicoRomeroCuruchet/iot-agent-hub/README.md

 3. voice_llm.py:

-    - Listens for wake word "computer".
+   - Wake word detection — Porcupine listens continuously for a predefined keyword.
-    - Records 5 seconds of audio.
+   - Voice recording — After detection, records your voice for a few seconds.
-    - Transcribes the audio using Whisper.
+   - Speech-to-text — Transcribes audio with faster-whisper.
-    - Builds a prompt including the server.py code.
+   - AI intent recognition — Sends the transcription to GPT‑4o‑mini with function calling enabled.
-    - Queries an LLM to determine the action (turn relay on/off, or send error).
+   - Tool execution — If GPT chooses a tool, sends data to Flask server.
-    - Sends a JSON payload to the Flask app.
+   - Assistant confirmation — GPT generates a confirmation, which is spoken aloud via OpenAI TTS.

 4. Flask app publishes MQTT messages to devices.